Train Like Rob Logo

 Why the Fitness Industry is Failing People Over 40

 If you’re over 40 and have ever walked into a gym or scrolled through fitness content feeling like none of it was made for you, you’re right.
 The fitness industry is overwhelmingly built around young adults chasing aesthetics.
 Six-pack abs, maximum muscle mass, and high-intensity workouts dominate every platform and every program.
-The Fitness Industry is Failing People Over 40, and it’s crucial to address this issue to create a healthier future.
+And it’s crucial to address this issue to create a healthier future.

 But when hormones shift, joints ache, and recovery slows down, the “push harder, train longer” mentality doesn’t just stop working; it actively causes harm.
 The mainstream fitness industry is failing millions of people over 40 by ignoring the specific physical and hormonal changes that come with age.